ALERT – I made a mistake. I did not research enough of this “Natural Gas” issue.

 Powering communities with trash

-Davis, CA – July 29, 2019 Sierra Energy Corporation announced today that it has closed a $33 million Series A investment round led by Breakthrough Energy Ventures and joined by Cox Investment Holdings, Inc., BNP Paribas SA, Twynam Investments Pty Ltd, Formica Ventures AB, and The March Fund I LP.
+Scaling Up Davis, CA – July 29, 2019 Sierra Energy Corporation announced today that it has closed a $33 million Series A investment round led by Breakthrough Energy Ventures and joined by Cox Investment Holdings, Inc., BNP Paribas SA, Twynam Investments Pty Ltd, Formica Ventures AB, and The March Fund I LP.
 The funding will help Sierra Energy further develop and commercialize its revolutionary FastOx® gasification technology, which converts virtually any waste into clean, renewable energy and fuels without burning.

 Sierra Energy’s FastOx technology, developed by Sierra Energy and supported by grant funding from the Department of Defense and the California Energy Commission, uses oxygen and steam to heat waste to 4,000°F (2,200°C).
 At this temperature, all waste breaks down to the molecular level, converting organic material into an energy-dense syngas and allowing the recovery of inorganic material as either a non-leaching stone or molten metal.
-Sierra Energy’s FastOx technology, which is modular and can be scaled to large size, does not produce any process emissions and all outputs are saleable as end products.
-The company’s first commercial-scale demonstration facility is located at U.S. Army Garrison Fort Hunter Liggett in Monterey County, California.
+Sierra Energy’s FastOx technology, which is modular and scales to large size, does not produce any process emissions and all outputs are saleable as end products.
+The company’s first commercial-scale demonstration facility located at U.S. Army Garrison Fort Hunter Liggett in Monterey County, California.

 “The world is drowning in trash which, when landfilled, is a leading generator of methane, a greenhouse gas that is 86 times more harmful to our climate than carbon dioxide.” said Mike Hart, Sierra Energy’s CEO.
-“Our FastOx gasification technology can efficiently and cost-effectively convert this trash into electricity, hydrogen, renewable natural gas, diesel, ammonia, and a variety of other valuable end-products.
+“Our FastOx gasification technology efficiently and cost-effectively converts this trash into electricity, hydrogen, renewable natural gas, diesel, ammonia, and a variety of other valuable end-products.
 When you combine our technology with recycling and other waste diversion strategies, you have the solution to the world’s waste problem and a valuable source of renewable energy.”

 Sierra Energy End Products